Associate Professor of Music, Percussion

 Morris was a member of the UAF Faculty Senate from 2009-2011, and is the current chair of the Department of Music graduate committee.
 Further appointments include artistic director, UAF New Music Festival, and co-artistic director for the soundON Festival of Modern Music held yearly in San Diego.
 Morris is a member of the Percussive Arts Society New Music/Research Committee and was host of PASIC's Focus Day 2010.
 He is also published in PAS journal, and Mellen Press, and is currently endorsed by Black Swamp Percussion, and Paiste Cymbals and Gongs.
 As a Yamaha Performing Artist, Morris can be heard on New World Records, Vienna Modern Masters, Tzadik Records, Mode Records, Innova, RCA/BMG and his solo CD was released on Centaur Records in 2006.
 Morris earned degrees from the University of Toronto, the Koninklijk Conservatorium, Den Haag, and the University of California, San Diego where he earned both his masters and doctorate of musical arts degrees (2000 and 2005 respectively).
 Morris was a Lecturer in Music at UCSD during the 2006/07 academic-year and is currently an Associate Professor of Music at the University of Alaska Fairbanks.

-Recent faculty engagements include the Alaska Midnight Sun Chamber Percussion Intensive (Fairbanks Summer Arts Festival), the "Roots and Rhizomes" percussion residency program (The Banff Centre, August 2011), and the Festival Internacional de Musica Erudita de Piracicaba, Brazil (July 2012).
-Morris was featured at the Open Ears Festival (May 2012), and both the University of British Columbia, and Toronto's Glenn Gould School (January 2013).
-Morris also made his Toronto Symphony Orchestra debut this past February 2013.
-Future engagements include the Canadian Opera Company in their production of "Salome" (Director, Atom Egoyan), and a return invitation to the Open Ears Festival, co-directing a Iannis Xenakis retrospective concert.
+Recent faculty engagements include the Alaska Midnight Sun Chamber Percussion Intensive (Fairbanks Summer Arts Festival), the "Roots and Rhizomes" percussion residency program (The Banff Centre), and the Festival Internacional de Musica Erudita de Piracicaba, Brazil.
+Morris was featured at the Open Ears Festival (May 2012 and 2013), the Toronto Summer Music Festival, and both the University of British Columbia and Toronto's Glenn Gould School (January 2013).
+Morris also made his Toronto Symphony Orchestra debut this past February 2013 and was a member of the Canadian Opera Company for their production of "Salome" (Director, Atom Egoyan).
+Future engagements include performing in the opening concert of the 2013 Percussive Arts Society International Conference and the University of Miami.

-Morris was named a 2012 Rasmuson Foundation Artist Fellowship Award Winner and will be on sabbatical for the 2012/13 academic-year.
-Morris is also an avid mountain biker (winter and summer), competing in both the 2011 and 2012 White Mountains 100 mile winter human-powered race, and the Sluice Box 100 mile summer mountain bike race.
-Upcoming races include the 2013 White Mountains 100.
+Morris was named a 2012 Rasmuson Foundation Artist Fellowship Award Winner and is also an avid mountain biker (winter and summer), competing in the 2011, 2012, and 2013 White Mountains 100 mile winter human-powered race, and the Sluice Box 100 mile summer mountain bike race.